rotembr10/rotembr10/README.md

 # Hi there 👋
-### My name is Rotem, Mathematics and Computer Science graduate from Tel Aviv University.
+### My name is Rotem, a Software Engineer, passionate about algorithms and problem-solving.
+I obtained my B.Sc in Mathematics and Computer Science from Tel Aviv University, and currently focus on Backend development.
-### Looking for a software junior position.
 ### 📫 you can reach me:
 ### gmail: rotembr10@gmail.com
 ### linkedin: https://www.linkedin.com/in/rotem-brooks